rapierorg/telegram-bot-swift/README.md

 These methods automatically deserialize the json response.

 Explicitly specifying result type is important.
-Result type should conform to `JsonObject` protocol. `Bool` and `Int` already conform to `JsonObject`.
+Result type should conform to `JsonConvertible` protocol. `Bool` and `Int` already conform to `JsonConvertible`.

-JSON class itself also conforms to `JsonObject`, so you can request a raw json if needed:
+JSON class itself also conforms to `JsonConvertible`, so you can request a raw json if needed:

 ```swift
 let user: JSON? = requestSync("sendMessage", ["chat_id": chatId, "text": text])